kazualkazzy/LinkinPark-fan-page/README.md

 * <a href="https://imagecompressor.com">Optimizilla</a>

 ### Testing planning + Testing stories:
-The most of the testing has been conducted in GitPod but I also have used chrome dev tools to inpspect layout of my page on mobile device and tablet.
+The most of the testing has been conducted in GitPod but I also have used chrome dev tools to inspect layout of my page on mobile device and tablet.

 All testing has been done manually clicking and typing into provided contact us form.

 #### Home page:

-I tested if all navigation bar links work and sends user to a correct section of page.
+I tested if all navigation bar links work and send user to a correct section of page.

-I added JavaScript code to make expanded navigation bar close up while scrolling through website on mobile devices.
+I added JavaScript (Provided by my mentor Simen Daehlin) code to make expanded navigation bar slide up then one of menu items is picked then user is using tablet or mobile device.

 1. Click navigation bar links.
-DO they take you to the correct section of the page?
+Do they take you to the correct section of the page?
 2. Click on a logo image.
 Does it take you to home page?
 3. Resize the window.
 Does toggle icon appear and your menu works then it is clicked?
 4. Click 'Read more' button.
 Does it take you to page section 'About us'?

 #### About Us:

-In this section I wanted to have only short paragraph and images of member.
+In this section I wanted to have only short paragraph and images of band's members.
 I wanted paragraph to be on the left side of page and images on the right.
 The best helper in this case was bootstrap grid system.
 I just have to make sure that iamges and paragraph align in a way I wanted them.
 I was testing it manually resizing in google chrome inspect option.